Simre1/yampa-sdl2/README.md

 # YampaEngine

-YampaEngine aims to speed up game developement with the FRP library [Yampa](https://github.com/ivanperez-keera/Yampa).
+YampaSDL2 exports some SDL2 bindings to use with the FRP library [Yampa](https://github.com/ivanperez-keera/Yampa).

 Screenshot of the example below:
 ![Screenshot](screenshot.png)